-All of our events are posted in the NOR’EASTER and online in our calendar.
+All of our events are posted and online in our calendar.
 You may also receive updates about events in our email blasts.
 Questions can be directed to the email addresses provided.

 A tour is a non-competitive driving event in which participants follow a given route on public roads to a destination (which may or may not be known in advance).
 Tours usually follow scenic routes (which are plentiful in New England) and/ or visit interesting or obscure destinations.
 Tours are sometimes combined with rallies to add variety and a dose of competition to the event.
 NER usually hosts two tours each year, one in the spring, and one in the fall, and always to fantastic destinations.

 A rally is a competitive event in which contestants attempt to follow a course specified by a set of instructions.
 Rallies are typically run on public, paved roads, and speed limits are always observed.
 The two major types of rallies are the Time-Speed- Distance (TSD) rally and the Gimmick rally.
 In a TSD rally, participants attempt to follow the instructions precisely, maintaining the correct speed, as points are deducted for arriving at checkpoints (the locations of which are not known in advance) early or late.

 A Gimmick rally is typically a bit less rigid and usually involves solving puzzles of some type.
 Prizes are often given for the most correct rallying.